illinois-cs415/illinois-cs415.github.io/_old_assignments/mp2.md

 Next, setup the map for your platformer level.
 You may either create a new blank map and build from scratch or use the provided showcase map as a template and modify it to fit the complexity of your final game.
 The map should involve some platform(s) suspended in the air (game over if the player falls off).

+Finally, add code to prompt a Game Over screen when the player falls off the map.
+For example, you can add a box collision component at some z position below the platform that will trigger the Game Over screen when the player collides with it.

 ### Step 2: Add a Health System
 The Health System for this MP should be very similar to the one you created in the MP1.